 powerbi-client - The main Power BI Client library which includes all the Power BI Client APIs except for powerbi-report-authoring.
 This library defines the classes for the different Power BI items that can be embedded.
 The powerbi-client library allows you to control the content you're embedding.

 powerbi-models - Contains the object models for the Power BI Client APIs.
 For each model there is a TypeScript interface, a JSON schema definition, and a validation function to ensure a given object is a valid model.

-powerbi-report-authoring - An extension for creating visuals and authoring the report after it's loaded.
+powerbi-report-authoring - An extension of the client library.
+These APIs help with creating visuals and authoring the report after it's loaded.
 The powerbi-report-authoring library allows you to programmatically edit your embedded reports.

 The documentation set also includes articles that explain how to use the APIs, alongside code examples.
 The articles are divided into the following sections:

 Overview - Additional information about Power BI embedded analytics.

 Playground showcases - Learn how to use embedded analytics in your apps quickly using the Power BI embedded analytics playground.